 The program recognizes the rights of students and prospective students in assuring timely and appropriate resolution of complaints and other allegations regarding non-compliance with the JRCERT STANDARDS.
-Copies of the Standards for an Accredited Educational Program in Radiologic Sciences, and published by the Joint Review Committee on Education in Radiologic Technology (JRCERT) are available in this handbook and in Meditech.
+Copies of the Standards for an Accredited Educational Program in Radiologic Sciences, and published by the Joint Review Committee on Education in Radiologic Technology (JRCERT) are available in this handbook.

-Program Goals, Purpose and Mission Statement
+Program Purpose, Goals, Mission Statement and Student Learning Outcomes